TrampolineTales/LBAL-Modding-Docs/README.md

 # [LBAL-Modding-Docs](https://github.com/TrampolineTales/LBAL-Modding-Docs/wiki)

-The documentation is under construction.
-Much of the documentation on the [wiki](https://github.com/TrampolineTales/LBAL-Modding-Docs/wiki) is not currently accurate for the current version of Luck be a Landlord, but will _become_ accurate when v1.2 releases on January 5th, 2024.
-Thank you for your patience!
+This wiki shows players of [Luck be a Landlord](http://LuckBeALandlord.com/) how to use the modding API!

+This GitHub repo is exclusively for documentation of the API and does not contain any source code.

+Check out the [wiki](https://github.com/TrampolineTales/LBAL-Modding-Docs/wiki) for more information on how to make mods.